-Thuringia plans revolutionary water management for agriculture!
+Thuringia is planning revolutionary water management for agriculture!

 New project in Thuringia from 2026 to improve water management in agriculture to combat droughts.

-Thuringia plans revolutionary water management for agriculture!
+Thuringia is planning revolutionary water management for agriculture!

 Climate change and its effects